genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 The code for permissioning specific queries must be inserted into your data servers and request servers.

-The dynamic authorisation definition in GPAL dataserver/requestserver has 4 settings which can be used in any combination.
+The dynamic authorisation definition in a GPAL data server or request server has 4 settings, which can be used in any combination:
+- grouping (and/or)
+- where clauses
+- hideFields
+- enrichedAuth

 #### Grouping

-Auth definitions can now be grouped with “and” or “or” operators.
-This means you could have two simple permission maps, for example: one by counterparty and another one for forbidden symbols.
-This would require a user to have those two permissions at once in order to see the row.
-Alternatively, you could have two permission maps (one for buyer and one for seller).
+Auth definitions can be grouped with “and” or “or” operators.
+- You could have two simple permission maps, for example: one by counterparty and another one for forbidden symbols.
+If the user wants to see a specific row, they need to have both permissions at once.
+- You could have two permission maps: one for buyer and one for seller.
 A user would be allowed to see a row if they have a seller or buyer profile, but users without one of the those profiles would be denied access.

-##### AND grouping

 This example shows an AND grouping: